ropensci/roweb3/content/blog/2020-12-15-thank-you-2020/index.md

 tags:
   - thank you
   - community
-description: Thank you rOpenSci Community!
+description: A list of thank you's to 100s of rOpenSci community members!
 # twitterImg: blog/2019/06/04/post-template/name-of-image.png
 # twitterAlt: Alternative description of the image
 ---